---

 [Cloudflare Workers](https://workers.cloudflare.com/) is a serverless platform allowing you to deploy your applications globally across Cloudflare's network.
 It supports running JavaScript, TypeScript, and WebAssembly, making it a great choice for high-performance, low-latency web applications.

-This guide demonstrates how to connect to a Neon Postgres database from your Cloudflare Workers application.
-We'll use the [Neon serverless driver](/docs/serverless/serverless-driver) to connect to the database and make queries.
+This guide demonstrates how to connect to a Neon Postgres database from your Cloudflare Workers application using two approaches:

 ## Prerequisites